-If tagging both peaks feels like a lot of snowshoeing in one day, spend the night.
+If tagging both peaks feels like a lot of New Hampshire snowshoeing in one day, spend the night.
 Liberty Springs Tentsite is just below the junction of the Liberty Spring and Franconia Ridge trails.
-The tentsite and features tent platforms and a composting outhouse.
+The tent site features tent platforms and a composting outhouse.
 Best of all, it’s free during the snowshoe season!

-Leaving from the end of Breezy Point Road in Warren, New Hampshire, snowshoers follow the five-mile Carriage Road.
+Leaving Breezy Point Road’s end in Warren, New Hampshire, snowshoers follow the five-mile Carriage Road.
 The road winds through dense New England forest and beautiful birch glades before continuing along the Krumholz-lined path to the barren, windswept summit.
 The mountain takes its name from the Abenaki word for “bald place.”
 However, large cairns now help direct snowshoers across the mountain’s moonscape summit.

 Gaining 3,000 feet (914 m) in elevation, the Carriage Road dates back to the 1870s when horse-drawn carriages carried tourists to a summit hotel.
 Remnants of the hotel’s foundation can still be found on the summit and are frequently used by hikers as windbreaks.
 An extraordinary 360-degree view highlighted by Franconia Ridge and the Presidentials is available to Mount Moosilauke summiters.